 A technical denial means they haven’t looked at your medical records.
 They are just running into a different kind of problem.

 If you receive a denial letter that does not mention a medical decision, you can contact Social Security to confirm why you were denied.
 Here are some other reasons why applications can be denied:

 If you get a technical denial it is most likely because you did not pay enough Social Security taxes.
 Maybe there is nothing you can do, or maybe there is something you can do.

 There are a few reasons why this might happen:

 - You haven’t had your SSI interview yet.
 Sometimes the website says, “SSI denied” even though the person hasn’t even had their interview yet!
-I don’t know why this happens, but the website may just correct itself on its own.
+We don’t know why this happens, but the website may just correct itself on its own.
 The SSI interview is a bunch of questions about your finances, bank account, rent, cars, houses, and income.

 - Something went wrong.
 If you are poor and you did have your financial interview, but they still denied you, something has gone wrong.
 It may be something really simple.
 Like maybe your bank account is just $1 too high.
-Check out How to Make SSI Stop or Start and Ten Common Reasons SSI Might be Denied
+Check out How to Make SSI Stop or Start and Ten Common Reasons SSI Might be Denied.

 - You aren’t poor.
 Yep, you’ve been denied SSI.
 Don’t worry, your SSDI application will still continue on.